 We establish solid and mutually beneficial relationships with our suppliers that maximise long-term value for both parties.

-APC’s mission is to source high quality products and services for the lowest overall cost of ownership for the Axiata Group.
-It accomplishes this objective by leveraging on Axiata’s demand and ensuring fair and ethical competition among existing and potential suppliers.
+Axiata Corporate Centre Procurement’s mission is to source high quality products and services for the lowest overall cost of ownership.
+It accomplishes this objective by leveraging on Axiata’s demand and ensuring fair & ethical competition among existing and potential suppliers.
+This objective runs in tandem with Axiata Corporate Centre Procurement’s core values of

 Axiata’s Procurement Policies are based on the following principles: